 Briana Hunter hails from Malvern, Pennsylvania where she was a student in the Great Valley School District, recognized for their strong music and theater programs.
 In 2000 she had the unique pleasure of working with Tony and Academy Award winning playwright Mark Medoff in a production of his play Gunfighter--A Gulf War Chronicle.

-Following broader academic pursuits, Ms. Hunter attended Davidson College in Davidson, North Carolina.
-However she found herself on the stage once again, this time under the direction of the Royal Shakespeare Company in an original production double billed Infinite Variety/For Every Passion Something.
-The show would also have her call upon her vocal abilities as she presented “The Willow Song” by Rossini in addition to playing the roles of Hippolyta Midsummer Nights Dream and Lord Westmorland Henry IV: Part I. The show debuted on the campus of Davidson College, and continued performances in the Fringe Festival in Scotland for an additional two week run.
+Ms. Hunter attended Davidson College in Davidson, North Carolina and found herself on the stage once again, this time under the direction of the Royal Shakespeare Company in an original production double billed Infinite Variety/For Every Passion Something.
+The show would also have her call upon her vocal abilities as she presented “The Willow Song” from Rossini's Othello in addition to playing the roles of Hippolyta in Midsummer Nights Dream and Lord Westmorland in Henry IV: Part I. The show debuted on the campus of Davidson College, and continued performances in the Fringe Festival in Scotland for an additional two week run.
 Back in North Carolina, Ms. Hunter went on to play Livia in Women Beware Women by Thomas Middleton, J.S. in Necessary Targets and “The Little Coochie Snorcher That Could” The Vagina Monologues both by Eve Ensler, Karla Wonder of the World by David Lindsey-Abaire.
 No stranger to the music department, she also performed in opera scenes including 2nd Lady Die Zauberflote and Countess in Le nozze di Figaro, and the title role of Josephine in a full production of Gilbert and Sullivan’s HMS Pinafore.
 The Davidson Concert Choir awarded her the solo in John Corigliano's Fern Hill.
-As she prepared her first classical solo recital in her last year at Davidson, she prepared audition recordings, as well, and went on to attend the prestigious Manhattan School of Music for Classical Voice.